yifeng2019uwb/healthcare-ai-microservices/README.md

 - **API Design**: RESTful services and authentication
 - **Deployment**: Railway platform and CI/CD

-## 🤝 **Contributing**

-1. Fork the repository
-2. Create a feature branch
-3. Implement changes
-4. Test thoroughly
-5. Submit pull request

-## 📄 **License**

-This project is licensed under the MIT License.

-## 📞 **Support**

-For questions and support:
-- Check the documentation
-- Review the implementation guides
-- Open an issue on GitHub

 ---

 *This platform is designed for learning Spring Boot, AI integration, and microservices architecture.
 Focus on clean design and progressive complexity.*